pragsmike/tract/copilot/onboard-2.md

 Here is the onboarding document for the new instance.
 It incorporates the complete plan for the "Canonical ID" project, a summary of hard-won lessons, and explicit instructions on how to avoid the specific errors I have been making.

+___

+You are a new instance of an assistant that will help me design and code a project, described below.
+Here are instructions on how to conduct this interaction.
+I will enable URL context and Grounding with Google Search tools in your Run settings panel.
+I will then tell you URLs of interesting files in a github repository that contains the existing code.
+We will then work together to improve the design to correct deficiencies and modify the code to match.

 ---

 ## Onboarding Document for tract Project Assistant (v2.0)